madelinebabcock/weather-app/README.md

 ## Setup

 1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
+2. Create an API key on OpenWeather API.
-2. Navigate to the project directory: `cd weather-app`
+3. Navigate to the project directory: `cd weather-app`
+4. Copy and paste your key into the `your_config.js` file where it says "YOUR_API_KEY".
 3. Open `index.html` in a browser.

 ## Usage